 Sometimes referred to as "good" inflammation, acute inflammation is temporary and designed to help the body heal or fight off a pathogen.
 Onset is quick and usually triggered by an injury like a cut, bruise, burn or sprain or when the body is exposed to or infected by pathogens like bacteria or viruses.
 When the immune system initiates this acute inflammatory response, the body diverts blood flow and white blood cells to the area hurt or under attack.

-Sign of acute inflammation are usually easy to recognize and include things like swelling, redness, pain, fever or pus.
-While bothersome for a few days, these symptoms indicate the immune system is working like it should, and most acute inflammation slowly dissipates and goes away within a few days to weeks.
+Signs of acute inflammation are usually easy to recognize and include things like swelling, redness, pain, fever, or pus.
+While bothersome for a few days, these symptoms indicate the immune system is working as it should, and most acute inflammation slowly dissipates and goes away within a few days to weeks.

 Antibiotics or other treatments may occasionally be needed to help the natural inflammatory process along, but the key is that the inflammation goes away.
 This gives the immune system a break to rest and regroup before being called into action again, and it is important for the immune system to stay healthy and function effectively later when needed.